flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Installing FlytOS dependencies in your custom image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: Follow this step ONLY if you have chosen to NOT TO install :ref:`FlytOS Linux Image <FlytOS_linux_image>`.
+.. warning:: Follow this step ONLY if you have chosen to NOT TO flash :ref:`FlytOS Linux Image <FlytOS_linux_image>`.

 This guide assumes you already have a working image for your Flight Computer.
 We would lay down steps to install dependencies and configure your device for FlytOS.